Fred Cuny: Protection

-Institution building

-In 1969, Cuny, in Biafra, stated that "Biafra was where we first came to grips with dealing with famines and the different ways of dealing with them—either food aid or market interventions."
-Cuny also assembled a library of literature.
-The collection resides at Texas A&M University.
-He also co-founded the University of Wisconsin Disaster Management Center (DMC).
-In 1985, the UN High Commissioner for Refugees (UNHCR) invited the DMC to develop technical training for their staff.
-In 1994, Morton Abramowitz, the president of the Carnegie Endowment for International Peace, and Cuny created the International Crisis Group (ICG).
-Cuny established Intertect, an international assistance company, in 1987.
-After his disappearance, Intertect continued to operate under Fred's Deputy, Rick Hill, and was sold to International Resources Group, a company based in Washington DC, in 1997.
-Along with colleagues, Cuny began the non-profit Intertect Institute in 1992 founded to support and conduct research on key issues in humanitarian assistance.
-The Institute was renamed The Cuny Center for the Study of Societies in Crisis in 1998, and continued to operate until 2022.

 Disappearance

 Background assistance before disappearance

 In late 1994, during the armed conflict in Chechnya, George Soros's Open Society Institute asked Cuny to help with an assistance assessment plan in Chechnya.
 Cuny arrived five weeks later.
 Tens of thousands of Chechens had already fled.
 However, many (mainly elderly Russians) were left behind.
 Cuny believed he could work with the Russian military and with Chechen rebels to evacuate the population.

 Cuny returned to the United States in March 1995 and went public with a denouncement of Russia's brutal campaign.
 He wrote an article that appeared in late March in the New York Review of Books titled Killing Chechnya that was critical of the Russian military operation.
 High-level US government supporters of Cuny arranged for him to testify to officials in Washington.
 Cuny's objective in those briefings was to get someone in the US government administration to intercede with the Russians so that he could help evacuate the civilians trapped in the battlefield.
 However, no one came forward to take on that role.